maurotrb/mtsite-17/content/blog/2012-04-05-my-personal-site-in-octopress.md

 some information on why and how I made it.

 <!--more-->
+__Warning!
+This post is obsolete.
+The web site you are reading is no more made with Octopress.__

 ## Why I made it
 I want to use a personal web site as: